dounai2333/CSNS-Chinese-Localization/README.md

 **This project is current under [MIT license](./LICENSE) and written in C++, build with VS2019.**

-- Secondary development and issue / pull request are always welcome!
+- Secondary development and issues / pull requests are always welcome!

 ### Notice
 Current the Release 1.2 build cannot mute bad_words.csv from chn files anymore!